kukymbr/go-generator-template/README.md

-# The Golang code generator app template
+# Golang code generator app template

-This is a [🍪 `cookiecutter` ✂️](https://cookiecutter.readthedocs.io) template for a Golang code generator app project.
+This is a ~~generator to generate generators generating the code~~ [🍪 `cookiecutter` ✂️](https://cookiecutter.readthedocs.io) template for a Golang code generator app project.

 ## Creating a new project